-A recent display outside the Information and Research department on the 2nd Floor of Central Library showcased some of the most interesting maps and atlases from our collections.
+A recent display in the Central Library showcased some of the most interesting maps and atlases from our collections.
 Most dated from 1742 to 1818; these books are a valuable and fascinating part of our stock, which can be viewed on a reference basis.
-To consult the books please contact the department on 0113 37 87018 or via firstname.lastname@example.org.
+To consult the books please contact the department on 0113 37 86982 or via firstname.lastname@example.org.

 - Chorographia Britannia; or a Set of Maps of all the Counties in England and Wales [….] by Thomas Badeslade, surveyor.
 Printed in 1742 it was dedicated to his Royal Highness Frederick, the (then) Prince of Wales.
 Shelf mark: SR 912.42 BAD